Chang An 长安, The City of Eternal Peace Part. 5 A City of Temples

 popular was the syncretistity of Buddhism- Daoism- and Confuciaism

-If one would look closer at the figures I would see the Confucius, Laozi
+If one would look closer at the figures one would see Confucius, Laozi

-and the Buddha merged into one harmonious ideal.
+and the Buddha all merged into one harmonious ideal.

 For two centuries the Tang emperors often prided themselves as patrons of all religions, including Buddhism, Taoism, Zoroastrianism, Nestorianism, and Islam.
 During the early phase of the dynasty Tang China was opened to many pilgrims came here to preach.
 In the 8th century, 3 masters of the Tantric Buddhist traditions came to Chang An and was welcomed by the Tang emperors and the court, where they then transmitted the Tantric tradition into China.